As part of a modern social media marketing strategy, influencers play an integral role.

 Today, I’m going to show you what are the most important considerations when choosing an influencer for your brand.

-When it comes to selecting the right influencer to market your brand and products, it is essential that you choose the influencer whose appeal most closely resembles your target audience.
+When picking the best influencer to market your brand and products, you must choose the influencer whose appeal most closely resembles your target audience.

 It’s all about relevancy.